shashankg7/shashankg7.github.io/index.md

 Thanks for visiting.

-I'll be joining PhD at [IRLab](http://irlab.science.uva.nl) (UvA) under supervision of [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/).
-I'll be working on Unbiased Learning for Rank for Conversation RecSys|Search.
+I'll be joining PhD at [IRLab](http://irlab.science.uva.nl) under the supervision of [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/).
+I'll be working on Unbiased Learning for Rank for Conversation Search.

 Previously, I was working as a Data Scientist at Flipkart with the Search Ranking Team.